P-DX-U/FSEm_Proyecto_Final/README.md

 # FSEm_RaspberryPi_Videogame_Console_Project

-This project aims to create an embedded system, which will be a video game console based on the emulation of SNES roms using a Raspberry Pi 3B+.
+This project aims to create an embedded system, which will be a video game console based on SNES emulation using the Raspberry Pi 3B+.

 # Features